greenmice-technologies/angular-cesium/README.md

 For further details check the [map events guide](https://docs.angular-cesium.com/guides/map-events)

 ### Map layers
-With angular cesium you can define your map provider in a declarative way using `ac-map-layer-provider` :
+With ngx-cesium you can define your map provider in a declarative way using `ac-map-layer-provider` :
 ```html
     <ac-map-layer-provider *ngIf="appSettingsService.showMapLayer" [provider]="MapLayerProviderOptions.ArcGisMapServer"
                            [options]="{